Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 Here are my tried-and-true spots (for different fitness levels!):

-• Rusinowa Polana – my number 1 spot.
+Rusinowa Polana – my number 1 spot.
 Getting there is not difficult, and the view… knocks you out.

-• Wiktorówki – a climatic chapel and a forest like a fairy tale.
+Wiktorówki – a climatic chapel and a forest like a fairy tale.

-• Lapszanka – less well-known places, but with the beautiful line of the Tatra Mountains in the background.
+Lapszanka – less well-known places, but with the beautiful line of the Tatra Mountains in the background.

 But!
 I always have a plan B.

-5. can you recommend any wedding hall in Podhale?
+Can you recommend any wedding hall in Podhale?

 Yes – take a peek at the post I created and update it all the time:

-6. how many photos will we get and in what form?
+How many photos will we get and in what form?

 Depending on the package, I usually give away 300 to 800 photos from the entire wedding reportage.
 If there is an engagement session or an outdoor session on another day – the number increases.
 All photos are carefully selected, processed and prepared for printing.
+You get them in the form:

-• Online gallery (password-protected, with the ability to share with family),
+Online gallery (password-protected, with the ability to share with family),

-• On a flash drive in an aesthetic box (the flash drive is at your request)
+On a flash drive in an aesthetic box (the flash drive is at your request)

-• A photo album (if you choose a package with an album),
+photo album (if you choose a package with an album),

-• and in addition – I can send selected frames as a teaser just a few days after the wedding 💌
+and in addition – I can send selected frames as a teaser just a few days after the wedding 💌

-7. can we influence the selection of photos for the album?
+Can we influence the selection of photos for the album?

-I make albums on high quality photo paper, with thick pages and personalized cover.
+I make albums on high-quality photo paper, with thick pages and personalized cover.
 It’s a keepsake for years – seriously, many couples say it’s one of the things that really stays with them the longest.

-8 – What does the wedding day look like from your perspective?
+What does the wedding day look like from your perspective?

 During the wedding I catch the moments – the first dance, the cake, the party, the dancing.
 If there are speeches, touching moments – I am there.
 I try to document the events so that years later I can recreate them step by step.
 It’s not just “pretty pictures” – it’s your story.